The Problem with Favicon Generators

 mstile-150x150.png | 150x150 | Windows tiles |

-That's 11 files from one source SVG.
-The favicon.ico is actually three
+That's 11 files from one source SVG, and the favicon.ico is really three

 the best size for the context.